Official State of Rhode Island website

 Sabina Matos portrait

-Lieutenant Governor Matos is also a graduate of the Latina Leadership Institute and the Leadership for a Future and is a fellow of the Aspen Institute’s Rodel Fellowship Program and the Hunt-Kean Leadership Fellows program.
+Lieutenant Governor Matos was born in the province of Barahona in the Dominican Republic.
+In April 1994, she immigrated to the United States.
+She is a proud alumna of Rhode Island College, where she earned her BA in Communications and Public Relations in May of 2001.
+Lieutenant Governor Matos is also a graduate of the Latina Leadership Institute, and the Leadership for a Future program, and is a fellow of the Aspen Institute’s Rodel Fellowship and the Hunt-Kean Leadership Fellowship.

 The Lieutenant Governor has served as the past President of the Educational Center for the Arts and Sciences, the RI Latino Civic Fund, and the Rhode Island Latino Political Action Committee.
 She previously served as the Board Secretary of the Olneyville Housing Corporation and on the Community Advisory Board of the United Way of Rhode Island.